DHTMLX/docs-suite/docs/menu/work_with_menu.md

 ---
 sidebar_label: Work with Menu
-title: Work with Menu
+title: JavaScript Menu - Work with Menu
+description: You can explore how to work with Menu in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

+# Work with Menu

 ## Hiding/showing menu options